 The beef cuts used for London broil are very lean and very flavorful.
 But they can easily become tough.

-To make sure your London broil comes out tender, you need to do three things:
+To make sure your steak comes out tender, you need to do three things:

 - Marinate the beef prior to cooking.
 Marinating, especially with a marinade that contains vinegar, tenderizes beef.

 - Cook the steak to rare (120 degrees F), and certainly to no more than medium-rare (135 degrees F).